 Coffee Chat Logistics

-Once a month, FSLN members are welcome to join us for an informal, peer-to-peer conversation around a specific topic that matters to this community.
-Each chat begins with a brief “interview” with a special guest with expertise in community-based food systems.
-Following this introduction and technical background, chats open up to the wider group for comments, discussion, and Q&A.
+FSLN members gather for informal, peer-to-peer conversation around a specific topic that matters to this community.
+Each topical call takes a different format, some chats might begin with a brief “interview” with a special guest with expertise in community-based food systems, others might be a panel-style conversation, and others might be more peer-oriented.
+There’s such knowledge and expertise within this network that in each call, we encourage participation from all members and open up the discussion to the wider group.

 Registration is required for each coffee chat.
 Keep an eye out in the Catalyst (our monthly newsletter) for announcements and registration links!